dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

         i += 1
     return sum_val
 ```
-Then from the python interpreter:
+Notice the condition after the `while` command and the new indentation following it.
+The indented code after this is repeatedly looped over until the condition is no longer satisfied.
+Try this from the python interpreter:
 ```python
 >>> from arithmetic import sum_to_n
 >>> sum_to_n(10)